ooni/probe-cli/Readme.md

 ## Todo

-* Add support for generating the Result Summary based on the measurements.
-I would imagine this would lookup the summary of every measurement that we care about in the DB and based on that generate the summary with a function that lives inside of the groups definition.

 * Add support for outputing structured logging messages, while tests are running, to be consumed by the desktop app